flux-iac/tofu-controller/README.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/7761/badge)](https://bestpractices.coreinfrastructure.org/projects/7761)

-Tofu Controller (previously known as Weave TF-Controller) is a controller for [Flux](https://fluxcd.io) to reconcile OpenTofu and Terraform resources in the GitOps way.
+Tofu Controller (previously known as Weave tofu-controller) is a controller for [Flux](https://fluxcd.io) to reconcile OpenTofu and Terraform resources in the GitOps way.
 With the power of Flux together with OpenTofu and Terraform, Tofu Controller allows you to GitOps-ify infrastructure, and application resources, in the Kubernetes and IAC universe, at your own pace.